zx0223winner/HSDSnake/README.md

 tar -xvzf HSDSnake_data.tar.gz

 # Then you can give a dry run by the following command.
-snakemake --use-conda --cores all -n
+snakemake --use-conda --cores all -s workflow/Snakefile_part1 -n

-# If everthing is OK, then you can test the pipeline by running:
+# If everthing is OK, then you can test the pipeline by running one after another:
-snakemake --use-conda --cores all
+snakemake --use-conda --cores all -s workflow/Snakefile_part1 snakemake --use-conda --cores all -s workflow/Snakefile_part2 snakemake --use-conda --cores all -s workflow/Snakefile_part3
 ```
 #### Snakemake_part 1-2
 ![image](resources/snakemake_part1-2.png)